stackforge/fuel-docs/pages/release-notes/v4-1/050-known-issues.rst

 See `LP1271089 <https://bugs.launchpad.net/fuel/+bug/1271089>`_.

-Savanna does not write logs unless "OpenStack debug logging" is selected
+Sahara does not write logs unless "OpenStack debug logging" is selected
 ------------------------------------------------------------------------

-Savanna does not write logs unless you select "OpenStack debug logging" in the Fuel settings.
+Sahara does not write logs unless you select "OpenStack debug logging" in the Fuel settings.
-When debug logging is not selected, the */var/log/savanna-all.log* file contains only log records from the external modules;
+When debug logging is not selected, the */var/log/sahara-all.log* file contains only log records from the external modules;
-it does not contain logs from Savanna itself.
+it does not contain logs from Sahara itself.
 An example of a log from an external module is:

 ::

-  savanna-savanna.openstack.common.db.sqlalchemy.session
+  sahara-sahara.openstack.common.db.sqlalchemy.session
   WARNING: Got mysql server has gone away: (2006, 'MySQL server has gone away')

 See `LP1285766 <https://bugs.launchpad.net/fuel/+bug/1285766>`_.

-As a work around, edit the  */etc/savanna/savanna.conf* file and delete (or comment) the following lines from the [DEFAULT] section:
+As a work around, edit the  */etc/sahara/sahara.conf* file and delete (or comment) the following lines from the [DEFAULT] section:

 ::